From clones to cm-monoids: Dedicated to Robert Goldblatt

-Abstract clones were introduced by Philip Hall (see \cite{C81,evans82,evans89,T93} and \cite[Chapter 10]{FMMT22a}) to provide an axiomatic generalisation of clones, analogous to the way groups generalise permutation groups.
+Abstract clones were introduced by Philip Hall (see \cite{C81,evans82,T93} and \cite[Chapter 10]{FMMT22a}) to provide an axiomatic generalisation of clones, analogous to the way groups generalise permutation groups.
 An abstract clone is a many-sorted algebra $\mathbf A = (A_n, q^n_k, \e^n_k)$, where the sorts are indexed by the natural numbers, representing the arities of finitary functions.
-Projections are abstracted into an infinite system of nullary operations $\e^n_k \in A_n$ ($k < n$), while the many-sorted composition of finitary operations is captured by a family of operations $q^n_k: A_k \times (A_n)^k \to A_n$.
-Every abstract clone is isomorphic to a concrete clone.
+Projections are abstracted into an infinite system of nullary operations $\e^n_k \in A_n$ ($k < n$), while the many-sorted composition of finitary functions is captured by a family of operations $q^n_k: A_k \times (A_n)^k \to A_n$.
+Every abstract clone is isomorphic to a clone of functions.
 Abstract clones also have a natural connection to category theory.
-In a Lawvere theory \cite{law63}, arities are treated as objects, and morphisms from $m$ to $n$ represent abstract $n$-tuples of operations of arity $m$.
+In a Lawvere theory \cite{law63}, arities are treated as objects, and morphisms from $m$ to $n$ represent abstract $n$-tuples of functions of arity $m$.
 A classical result states that the categories of abstract clones and Lawvere theories are equivalent.
+Since Lawvere theories are, in turn, equivalent to finitary monads on the category of sets, it follows that the category of abstract clones is also equivalent to the category of finitary monads.

 While clones are inherently many-sorted structures, efforts have been made to encode them into one-sorted algebras to take full advantage of the machinery of universal algebra.
-This has led to the development of abstract $\aleph_0$-clones ($\aleph_0$-ACs) \cite{neu70} and clone algebras (CAs) \cite{BS22}.
-In these one-sorted algebras, projections are represented by a countably infinite system of nullary operations $\e_0, \e_1, \dots, \e_n, \dots$, while functional composition is modeled by operators: in the case of CAs, by a family of operators $q_n$ of arity $n+1$ (for $n \geq 0$), and in $\aleph_0$-ACs, by a single operator $q$ of arity $\omega$.
+The basic idea is to switch from $n$-ary functions for varying $n$ to $\omega$-ary ones.
+This has led to the development of abstract $\aleph_0$-clones ($\aleph_0$-$\mathsf{AC}$s) \cite{neu70} and clone algebras ($\mathsf{CA}$s) \cite{BS22}, where projections are represented by a countably infinite system of nullary operations $\e_0, \e_1, \dots, \e_n, \dots$, while functional composition is modeled in the case of $\mathsf{CA}$s, by a family of operators $q_n$ of arity $n+1$ (for $n \geq 0$), and in $\aleph_0$-$\mathsf{AC}$s, by a single operator $q$ of arity $\omega$.